GSA/digitalgov.gov/content/news/2022/04/2022-04-15-how-usagov-engaged-with-the-public-in-2021-3-examples.md

 date: 2022-04-15 09:59:00 -0500
 kicker: Customer Experience
 title: "How USAGov Engaged With the Public in 2021: 3 Examples"
-deck: "**How USAGov Engaged With the Public in 2021: 3 Examples**&mdash;USAGov is the official guide to government services and information for the public.
+deck: "**3 Examples of How USAGov Engaged With the Public in 2021**&mdash;USAGov is the official guide to government services and information for the public.
 Its outreach team connects people to that information through USA.gov and USAGov en Español social media, email, and other delivery channels.
-2021 was a busy year for the outreach team. "
+2021 was a busy year for the outreach team; here are a few highlights. "
 summary: summ
 # See all topics at https://digital.gov/topics
 topics: